wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    ![Editing View](images/editing_view.png)

+   📓
-   📓Please also note that the Icons have also moved to the left pane.
+   Please also note that the Icons have also moved to the left pane.
    This is because they are used for editing the Markdown text file, not the Preview pane.